nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - REPLACE "Triathlete" with "Competitor" or something close to "Olympic Player"
 - Continue Mapping and NPC development
-    - Next: Kipos Town, west of Port Pello, only accessible via Piraeus
+    - Next: Sea of Asteri (West) to Marmaro Island
+    - DIVE MAP!
+Add a Pearl String item underwater for quest
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: